zamboni-lab/masster-dist/README.md

 # MASSter

 **MASSter** is a Python package for the analysis of metabolomics experiments by LC-MS/MS data, with a main focus on the challenging tasks of untargeted and large-scale studies.
-This repository provides releases, documentation, and issue tracking.

-## Background and motivation

 MASSter is actively used, maintained, and developed by the Zamboni Lab at ETH Zurich.
 The project started in 2025 because many needs were unmet by common software packages (mzMine, MS-DIAL, W4, etc.), such as performance, scalability, sensitivity, robustness, speed, rapid implementation of new features, and integration into ETL systems.

 As of January 2026, the codebase includes over 60,000 lines of code and offers a wide range of possibilities.
 MASSter has become the workhorse for all of our work, from R&D to routine analyses, from small to large-scale studies, from DDA to DIA, across all vendors.

 We decided to make MASSter public primarily for these reasons:
 * **FAIRification of data processing**: We want others to be able to reproduce our results starting from raw data, using fully parameterized scripts that do not depend on human interaction.
 * **Empowering other labs**: To allow other labs to immediately benefit from the latest developments we implement.

+This repository provides public releases, documentation (Wiki, in progress), and issue tracking.

 ## Content